alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/scientific-medical-equipment.markdown

 and apparatus

 You can claim VAT relief if the goods are intended for use in medical or veterinary research, training, diagnosis or treatment.

+##Donated medical equipment

+You must be a:

+- health authority
+- hospital department
+- medical research institution, including charities involved in supporting medical research

+##Goods eligible for duty relief

+You can claim relief on the following goods:

+- instruments and apparatus intended for medical research, establishing medical diagnosis or carrying out medical treatment
+- spare parts, components and accessories specifically for eligible instruments and apparatus
+- tools to be used for maintaining, checking, calibrating or repairing eligible instruments and apparatus

+The goods must be either:

+- donated by a charitable or philanthropic organisation
+- donated by a private individual
+- purchased with funds provided by a charitable or philanthropic organisation or with voluntary contributions

+##Goods eligible for VAT relief

+Even if not eligible for duty relief, you can still claim VAT relief if your goods are:

+- medical, scientific, computer, video, sterilizing, laboratory or refrigeration equipment
+- intended for use in medical or veterinary research, training, diagnosis or treatment purchased with charitable or voluntary contributions

+The VAT relief also extends to:

+- charities providing rescue or first aid services
+- charities providing care, medical or surgical treatment for disabled people

 ##How to claim relief